swissmanu/mse-thesis/content/content.md

 ).subscribe(console.log) // Logs: 0, 2, 4, 6
 ```

-The stacktrace ([@fig:rxjs-stacktrace]) provided by the imperative debugger reveals its major flaw when used with an RP program: The stacktrace does not match the (mental) model of the data-flow graph described using the DSL.
-Instead, it reveals the inner (imperative) implementation of the RP runtime (in this case, RxJS).
+The stacktrace ([@fig:rxjs-stacktrace]) provided by the imperative debugger reveals its major flaw when used with an RP program: The stacktrace does not match the model of the data-flow graph described using the DSL.
+Instead, it reveals the inner, imperative implementation of RxJS' RP runtime.
 Furthermore, the debuggers step controls render ineffective, since they operate on the imperative level as well.
 In this example, stepping to the next statement would not result in the debugger halting at Line 6, instead it would lead the engineer somewhere into the inner implementation details of RxJS.

 A common practice [@Alabor_Stolze_2020] to overcome this problem is the introduction of manual print statements as shown in [@lst:rp-program-with-print-statements].
 Though often cumbersome to use, they allow to trace the behavior of an observable at program execution time.